Photography: Close-up and Macro

 The Australian Botanic Garden

-You will learn how to do handheld close-up and macro photography.
+You will learn how to focus properly and do handheld macro and close-up photography.

 Interpret natural light, both high key and low key light.

 You will also learn; framing, composition and negative space.